axtk/axtk.github.io/x/t8_react_router.md

     - webdev
 ---

-Here's the story why I bothered to create [Routescape](https://github.com/axtk/routescape), a React router to my liking.
+Here's the story why I bothered to create [`@t8/react-router`](https://github.com/t8dev/react-router), a React router to my liking.

 I want simplicity:

 ## Single route matching format for everything

-There are often several uninterchangeable ways to match a route pattern against the current location within a single router lib:
+From what I've seen, there are often several uninterchangeable ways to match a route pattern against the current location within a single router lib:

 - declarative for components: with a component like `<Route>`, a config, or a certain file structure;
 - imperative for props and other values: with a utility hook like `useMatch()` or `useMatchRoute()`;